bettymakes/cawcaw-with-me/README.md

     - [ ] Clear counter after `x` seconds
 - [x] Create a `reset` button
     - [x] Clicking `reset` button resets the counters to 0, removes count from UI
+- [x] Integrate with Firestore
+  - [x] Extract all in-memory counters, replace with realtime sync with Firestore

 ### 😎 UI upgrades